 As long as there is a valid unrestricted drivers license on file at Silver Lake Buggy Rentals.

 - Must be at least 21 years old and have gone on the guided instructional tour.

 - Must be at least 16 years old.

 If you meet all the above criteria, you may change drivers.
 Remember, safety is always the most important concern!

 Yes you can – as long as it is nonalcoholic.
 We recommend a soft drink or water with a re-closable top.

-Teryx have coolers, keep in mind there are many bumps, Typically a picnic type lunch/snacks are not recommend.
+Keep in mind there are many bumps, Typically a picnic type lunch/snacks are not recommend.
 These do not hold up well in these conditions (not appealing to the eye once it is shook up). * no glass allowed

 The off road vehicle area is approximately 450 acres.
 It is well marked around the perimeter and the exit is at the South East corner of the area.
-One can travel in the buggy from the farthest point on the north to the exit in less then 15 minutes if you take a direct route.
+One can travel in an ORV from the farthest point on the north to the exit in less then 15 minutes if you take a direct route.
 Just keep Lake Michigan to your right then follow the boundary markers in the land to exit.

 A standard watch is preferred.
 If using a cellular device, be aware it most likely will switch to Wisconsin time, and will cause you to be late for your pick up.
 You will need to set a timer on this cellular device if it is your only source of telling time.